 What the notice says

-On an iPhone using iOS 10.2.1 or later, this notice might appear in Settings > Battery: “Your iPhone battery may need to be serviced.”
+If your iPhone uses iOS 10.2.1 through iOS 11.2.6, this notice might appear in Settings > Battery: "Your iPhone battery may need to be serviced."

 Why the notice appears